Ph.D., University of Aberdeen

 B.A., M.A., Dallas Baptist University

-His doctoral thesis, completed under the supervision of I. Howard Marshall and Brian Rosner, was revised and published as Pseudonymity, the New Testament, and Deception: An Inquiry into Intention and Reception (University Press of America, 2004).
-Wilder is currently working on several volumes, including a second edition of his dissertation, Ephesians in the New American Commentary series, and editing a commentary on 1 Corinthians written by the late E. Earle Ellis.
+Wilder’s doctoral thesis, completed under the supervision of I. Howard Marshall and Brian Rosner, was revised and published as Pseudonymity, the New Testament, and Deception: An Inquiry into Intention and Reception (University Press of America, 2004).
+He is currently working on several volumes, including a second edition of his dissertation, a commentary on Ephesians, a biblical theology on 1 & 2 Thessalonians, two volumes on the Pastoral Epistles, and a Greek exegetical guide on 2 Peter and Jude.
 Prior to coming to Campbellsville University, Wilder taught NT and Greek for nine years at Southwestern Baptist Theological Seminary in Fort Worth, Texas, served for three years as Academic Acquisitions Editor for B&H Publishing Group in Nashville, Tennessee, and taught NT and Greek for 13 years at Midwestern Baptist Theological Seminary in Kansas City, Missouri.
 He and his wife Denise have two sons, Ian and Aaron.